wmde/puppet-builder/README.md

-puppet
+puppet-builder
 ======

-Public puppet repository for the wmde team.
+Public puppet repository for the wdbuilder for the wmde team.